consiler/dialogsite/README.md

 To edit fieldsets: Custom Fields menu in wp-admin sidebar. _DON'T ADD CUSTOM FIELDS ANY OTHER WAY._
 To edit templates: Templates are stored in dlgthm/docs/content-templates/template-{TEMPLATE_NAME}.php So when you make a new template, make sure to put your file in the correct place and name it correctly.
+To change a post's assigned template, just delete its template taxonomy term and add a new taxonomy term which is supposed to be the name of your template, i.e. "slide_h1" would be template_slide_h1.php in the templates dir.

 Pages
   have exactly one Custom Post Type.